floto/floto-example/README.md

 	run("ifdown eth2; ifup eth2");
 }
 ```
-You can use for the interfaces eth1 and eth2 dhcp except of when you are using floto under windows with virtualbox.
+You can use for the interfaces eth1 and eth2 dhcp.
+The only exception is when you are using floto under windows with virtualbox.
 Then you have to configure the interfaces like in the example.
 The configuration checks if the OS is Windwos and the Hypervisortype is virtualbox.
-If so then the configuration of the interface makes a Method in the Back-End.
+If so then the configuration of the interface run a method in the Back-End which create a ip address for the Host-Only-Network.

 ###Create folders for volumes
 One folder for each Image